zowe/docs-site/docs/user-guide/api-mediation/configuration-gateway-timeouts.md

 :::info Role: system programmer
 :::

-Use the following procedure to change the global timeout value for the API Mediation Layer instance.
+Use the following procedure to change the global timeout value for an API Mediation Layer instance.

 1. Open the file `zowe.yaml`.
 2. Configure the following properties: